 This program empowers St. Louis elementary school students to succeed in school through structured, positive mentoring relationships with caring adult volunteers.
-Every year, more than 500 youth in first through sixth grade are encouraged to develop a love of learning and ultimately reach their highest potential through literacy-based programming and supportive one-on-one relationships.
+Every year, youth in first through sixth grade are encouraged to develop a love of learning and ultimately reach their highest potential through literacy-based programming and supportive one-on-one relationships.